10 Things You Should Do While Movers are Moving

 Show your appreciation to the movers by offering them some refreshments.

-Moving can be tedious especially if you have plenty of heavy stuff at home.
+Moving can be tedious, especially if you have a lot of belongings.

 The movers will most likely sweat after lifting heavy appliances.